thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 ## Final view of the dashboard for this lesson

-Finally, your dashboard should look like this:
+As a result your dashboard should look like this:

 {% include images-gallery.html imageCollection="dashboard-final-lesson-2" %}